Psychology

 Anyone working in this field should enjoy working with people in some capacity.
 Many choose to major in psychology because they want to help others live healthy and fulfilling lives.
 While not all jobs in the field deal directly with patients or clients, the overall goal of psychology is to study human behavior and apply those insights to build a healthier society.

-You don’t have to be an extrovert or a social butterfly to be successful in a psychology program.
-But you must have a desire or interest to understand, connect with and learn from other people.
+You don’t have to be an extrovert or a social butterfly to be successful in the field of psychology.
+But you must have a desire or interest to understand, connect with, and learn from other people.
 Being empathetic and able to relate to experiences outside of your own is crucial for a career as a psychologist.

 Do your friends and family always come to you for advice, knowing they can trust you with their deepest secrets?
 If so, you’re well suited for the professional world of psychology.

-It’s vital for psychologists to make patients feel safe, accepted and secure in their commitments to confidentiality.
+Psychologists need to make patients feel safe, accepted, and secure in their commitments to confidentiality.
 It takes a lot of mutual trust for people to confide in each other or to ask for help when they need it.

 As you spend increasingly more time trying to understand human behavior, you’ll realize that it is always complicated.
-While it is much simpler to ascribe our actions to either nature or nurture, our behavior is in fact influenced by genetic, environmental, social, cultural and institutional factors.
+While it is much simpler to ascribe our actions to either nature or nurture, our behavior is influenced by genetic, environmental, social, cultural, and institutional factors.

 With its emphasis on intangible things like thoughts and feelings, it can be easy to forget that psychology is indeed a science.
 Keen observation skills are essential.
 For a psychologist to properly study attitudes and behavior, he or she must be capable of noticing and interpreting possible meanings of actions, interactions, expressions, verbal cues, and body language.